wiseman-timelord/WiseRain/README.md

 - ** User Friendly **: Use of powershell scripts with clearly commented global variables at the top, for customized readings.
 - ** Multi-Panel **: Currently has 2 panels, System and Network.
 - ** Plugin Enhancement **: Use of "PowershellRM" with, Ps1s and Psd1 (=>v1.02), for enhanced powershell support.
-- ** Compatibility **: Supports, IPv4 and IPv6, display of IP address on network panel.
+- ** Compatibility **: Supports, IPv4 and truncated IPv6, display of IP address on network panel.

 ## PREVIEW
 System Panel  (10 seconds refresh)..